10 Reasons Your Job Application Was Rejected

 Julie Allen is a career coach with Flatiron School.
 She also has a private career coach business called The StoryMakers.
 Julie comes from 20 years as a manager in the tech industry helping corporate America achieve its goals.
 She is located in the Phoenix area, where she inspires young professionals to go after their dream jobs.
 Julie holds a BA in English and Psychology from Washington State University and an MBA from Golden Gate University.

-Disclaimer: The information in this blog is current as of 5 April 2023.
+Disclaimer: The information in this blog is current as of April 5, 2023.
 Current policies, offerings, procedures, and programs may differ.
-For up-to-date information visit FlatironSchool.com.